 The Client as Master Adviser

 Though the architect or designer may bring valuable experience and insights to the table, the real heroes at the center of each project are the clients.
 It is the client who has the insight and inspiration to begin a project.
 It is the client who reaches out to the building professionals in hopes of gaining sound advice.
 And it is the client who, most often, courageously moves forward with little or no understanding of the design and building process, relying on the good will and trust of all the parties involved.

-With all that the client risks, wouldn’t it be important up front that the designer takes time to get to know them, to get to know them in a way that insures that the designer experiences the project through their eyes instead of imposing their design ideas onto to them
+With all that the client risks, wouldn’t it be important up front that the designer take time to get to know them, to get to know them in a way that insures that the designer experiences the project through their eyes, instead of imposing their design ideas onto to them?

 Again, a healthy designer-client relationship based on mutually respect, honesty, curiosity, and gratitude can skillfully navigate almost any challenge.

 The opposite is also true, an ill-formed or unhealthy client-designer relationship may lead to blame, contempt, deception, and one that can take the smallest of challenges and inflate them into seemingly insurmountable obstacles.